-The Partnership for Youth Justice (PYJ), which was established by Washington state law as part of the diversion system in 1978, operates under the authority of King County Superior Court.
+The Partnership for Youth Justice (PYJ), established by Washington state law as part of the diversion system in 1978, operates under the authority of King County Superior Court.
 The mission of the PYJ Program is to provide an alternative to the formal court system for youth alleged to have committed certain classifications of criminal offenses.

-The key role of the CAB as a community is to balance the needs of victims, communities, and offenders.
-The goal is to restore each of the parties fully as possible, from the effects of crime, while also building skill development and addressing risk factors.
+The key role of the CAB as a community is to balance the needs of victims, communities, and at-risk youth.
+The goal is to restore each of the parties fully as possible, from the effects of the alleged crime, while also building skill development and addressing risk factors.
 This approach is rooted in restorative practices, healing interventions, collaboration, and Community Engagement.
 CABs can and do have enormous positive impact on young people and their families.
 They provide an excellent and effective form of early intervention that helps to uplift and support young people in their community.

-If you are interested in knowing where CAB meetings are currently occurring in our community click HERE.
+If you are interested in knowing where CAB meetings are currently occurring in our community click here.

 - To create a pathway to develop a sense of pride between young people and the community they reside.